-- for VWorks cameras.....

-- 1. Start the camera in Playback mode

-- 2. Press Menu, then press Up once

-- 3. An option to update the firmware appears.
-Select that option.

-- 4. Confirm the update.
+- 1. Switch the camera on in Play mode, not Record mode, - 2.
+Press the MENU button, then press UP once (or scroll down the menu list) - 3.
+An option to update the firmware appears, Select that option (press FUNC.SET) - 4.
+Confirm the update, (OK-press FUNC.SET)

-See:-
+See:- http://chdk.wikia.com/wiki/Bootable\SD\card

-http://chdk.wikia.com/wiki/ FAQ#Q.There27s_no_PS.FIR_file_in_the_CHDK_download_for_my_camera.What_do_I_do3F for instructions to make memory card bootable.
+for instructions to make memory card bootable, and information on the loading process.